Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Under the 2010 Act, a disability is defined as a ‘physical or mental impairment that has a substantial and long-term negative effect on a person’s ability to do normal daily activities’.

-There are a wide range of reasonable adjustments an employer can make; what is reasonable (and so required by law) will depend on the circumstances of each case.
+There is a wide range of reasonable adjustments an employer can make; what is reasonable (and so required by law) will depend on the circumstances of each case.

 So how does this apply to cats?